Go Get 'Em Haines (June 16, 1936)

 Written by George Wallace Sayre

-The Actors: William Boyd (Steve Haines), Sheila Terry (Jane Kent), Eleanor Hunt (Gloria Palmer), Lloyd Ingraham (Ship Captain Ward), LeRoy Mason (Tony Marchetti), Jimmy Aubrey (Reggie Parks), Clarence Geldart (Henry Kent), Lee Shumway (John Graham), Louis Natheaux (the Steward), Ernest Hilliard (the Editor), Dick Curtis (cab driver Mike)
+The Actors: William Boyd (Steve Haines, newspaper reporter), Sheila Terry (Jane Kent), Eleanor Hunt (Gloria Palmer, nightclub showgirl), Lloyd Ingraham (Ship Captain Ward), LeRoy Mason (Tony Marchetti, gangster nightclub owner), Jimmy Aubrey (Reggie Parks, drunk ship's passenger), Clarence Geldart (Henry Kent, famous actor), Lee Shumway (John Graham, corrupt businessman), Louis Natheaux (ship's steward), Ernest Hilliard (Walter Barnard, newspaper editor), Dick Curtis (cab driver Mike)

 Free Download of the mystery old movie Go Get 'em Haines

 The Man with Two Bodies . . .
 Both Murdered

 During the golden age of Hollywood movies the smart characters who solved murder mysteries were usually either private detectives or newspaper reporters.
 In this story the fellow who solves the mystery is William Boyd as newspaper reporter Steve Haines.

 William Boyd acted in his first Hollywood movie in 1918, and this movie in 1936 would be William Boyd’s final movie . . . .
 As any character other than Hopalong Cassidy.

 William Boyd had performed as Hopalong Cassidy in three movies before this one was filmed, but after this movie, his fame as Hopalong Cassidy grew so great that the rest of his acting career was devoted to the beloved cowboy character.